vcuspinera/Banxico_SIE_API_guide/README.md

 The `siebanxicor` R-package has five utility functions to retrieve the information.

 - `setToken` - while the Bnx-Token is the key to access SIE API, this function is the knob that opens the channel to and connects to this API.
 This utility function should be called before any other function from the siebanxicor package.

 - `getSeriesData` - requests the time series data from the SIE, up to 100 series at a time.
 It returns a vector with the requested information.

 - `getSeriesCurrentValue` - this is a function similar to `getSeriesData`, but it returns a vector with only the last value of the requestes time series.

 - `getSeriesMetadata` - retrieve [metadata](https://en.wikipedia.org/wiki/Metadata) for the requested series.

 - `getSerieDataFrame` - allows to get a data.frame from only ONE time series of the vector returned by the `getSeriesData` utility function.

 _Note: In some cases, to use one of this functions you should previously use another(s) of the mentioned functions; for example, to use `getSeriesMetadata` you you should previously call `setToken` and `getSeriesData`._

 Additionally, I have created a customed support function that can be found in the __src__ folder of this repo, for helping analysts and researchers to easily explore the time series:

 - `SIE_function` - when giving the names of the code of different series, prints a plot of the series and metadata, and returns [tidy data](https://www.jstatsoft.org/article/view/v059i10) in data.frame format of the requested series.

 ## Usage

 ## License
-If you use Banco de Mexico's SIE API, you must clearly state the source and include a reference to Banco de México's URL address so as to enable third parties to verify the information's accuracy.
-For more details, I recommend to look into the [Disclaimer](https://www.banxico.org.mx/footer-en/disclaimer-usage-policies-ban.html) shared by the Central Bank.
+If you use Banco de Mexico's SIE API, you must clearly state the source and include a reference to Banco de México's URL address to enable third parties to verify the information's accuracy.
+For more details, look into the [Disclaimer](https://www.banxico.org.mx/footer-en/disclaimer-usage-policies-ban.html) shared by the Central Bank.

 Additionally, the materials of this repository are of public domain.
 If re-using/re-mixing the material, please provide attribution and link to the repository webpage.